kickoffai/blog/_drafts/world-cup-2018-analysis.md

 #### Prediction data

-[Download](data) the prediction data we used to evaluate the different models.
+[Download][data] the prediction data we used to evaluate the different models.

 #### Questions?
 Comments?